Definition of

 Radiation and convection

-In electronic devices
+On electronic devices

-As a heating device, finally, the radiator is a device that contemplates the circulation of a hot liquid inside it to radiate heat to the environment .
-It can have tubes, fins or panels to emit said heat.
+As a heating device, finally, the radiator is a device that contemplates the circulation of a hot liquid inside to radiate heat to the environment .
+It may have tubes, fins or panels to emit said heat.
 Generally, this resource is used in the development of a centralized heating system .

 A radiator used for space heating